flatten-official/flatten-somalia/README.md

 - `yarn depcheck`: Check for missing or unused dependencies in all packages.

 - `yarn script <SCRIPT-NAME>`: Runs a database script from the `db-scripts` package. `<SCRIPT-NAME>` is the name of the script's directory in `packages/db-scripts/src/`.

+- `yarn build-frontend`: Builds the frontend as it would be when it's deployed.

+- `yarn serve-frontend`: Can be run after `yarn build-frontend` to serve the build on `localhost`.

 ## Technical details